royjacobson/externis/README.md

     similar to get the GCC plugin headers installed.
  3. **CMake** (but barely).

-After downloading the source code, you can build and install the plugin into GCC's plugin directory with
+After downloading the source code, you can build and install the plugin with

 ```bash
 mkdir build && cd build